 GiveWell estimates the average the total cost of a schistosomiasis treatment is $1.19.
 Excluding drugs (which may be donated) and government contributions, GiveWell estimates that SCI’s cost per treatment is about $0.49.

 GiveWell estimates SCI can commit to a maximum of between $9 million and $21.4 million in the 2017 – 2018 budget year.

 - Focus on a program with excellent cost-effectiveness.

-- Great track record in starting and scaling up deworming programs.
+- Strong track record in starting and scaling up deworming programs.

-- Consistent ranking among the top giving opportunities of the charity evaluator Givewell.
+- Consistent ranking as one of the top giving opportunities by charity evaluator GiveWell.